DerekCresswell/GameDesign11/4 Platformer/4 Checkpoint.md

 activeCheckpoint = this;
 ```

-You might not have seen this before (that was an intential pun).\
+You might not have seen [this](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/this) before (that was an intentional pun).\
 `this` refers to the current class your code is in.
 In our case this is the `Checkpoint` script.\
 Since `this` refers to the instance of the class, it doesn't matter which checkpoint we hit, the `activeCheckpoint` will be set to the checkpoint we just hit.